datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/github-api.md

 ---
-description: How to Connect DataDistillr to the Github API
+description: How to Connect DataDistillr to the GitHub API
 ---

 # Connecting to GitHub